Clubs + Organizations

 Intended to inspire and educate, it is our goal to get students engaged in their interests outside of the classroom.
 Student Life offers students fun and unique activities, clubs, and organizations to promote lifelong learning and lasting relationships in an inclusive environment.
 Whether social, professional, cultural, or educational, Student Life is here to assist you in getting involved in life on campus.

-Involvement in student clubs and activities can have a positive impact on the overall experience of students by providing opportunities to meet new friends, connect with the campus and Denver art community, as well as the development of valuable leadership, communication, and problem-solving skills.
+Involvement in student clubs and activities can have a positive impact on the overall experience of students by providing opportunities to meet new friends, connect with the campus and community, as well as the development of valuable leadership, communication, and problem-solving skills.

 RMCAD student club members sitting around a table

-Active Student Groups
+Online Student Groups

 AIGA student chapter provides a strong community for design students that focuses on opportunities for students to work alongside other school departments as well as organizations outside of the College to allow students to network and utilize their design capabilities to carry forward in their future careers.